Sunday, June 21, 2026

 On Monday, June 8, the start of my second week, I didn't sleep well for some reason and was very tired.
 I struggled through the class and the private leason, picked up something to eat at a convenience store and went to bed early

-Tuesday afternoon there was a school trip to Shintennoji, south of the central Namba area.
+Tuesday afternoon there was a school trip to Shitennoji, south of the central Namba area.
 It is one of Japans oldest temples, dating back to the 500s.
 It is actually a Buddhist temple, but is looks like a shrine with the tori gate and the vermillion colour.
 We went up the central pagoda and walked around the inner courtyard.

 After everyone else left, Yushan from my class and I went for ice cream.
 Afterward he left to go shopping and I stayed at the temple to start on a sketch.